Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments

-Previous theoretical analyses of this problem within the framework of adaptive dynamics have already shown that stylized eco-evolutionary models are able to undergo evolutionary branching under the discussed circumstances \cite{Doebeli-CF, Friesen}.
-However, these approaches are deterministic in nature and, therefore, predict the occurrence of evolutionary branching in all the realizations or in none of them, depending on some modeling assumptions and/or parameter values.
-In particular, in order to reproduce branching, previous works assumed, \emph{ad hoc}, a specific mathematical function to describe a ``trade-off function'' between the different aspects to be optimized, while other choices did not lead to branching \cite{Doebeli-CF, Friesen}.
+Prior theoretical analyses within the adaptive dynamics framework have demonstrated that simplified eco-evolutionary models can undergo evolutionary branching under the described conditions \cite{Doebeli-CF, Friesen}.
+However, these approaches are deterministic in nature, leading to the prediction of branching occurring in all or none of the realizations based on certain modeling assumptions or parameter values.
+Specifically, to replicate branching, previous studies relied on the arbitrary selection of a mathematical function to represent a "trade-off" between the different metabolic choices to be optimized, while alternative choices of the trade-off curve did not result in branching \cite{Doebeli-CF, Friesen}.

-Trade-offs, sometimes summarized as ``you can’t be good at everything'' are ubiquitous in ecological and evolutionary modelling (see e.g. \cite{Fisher} and refs. therein).
-In particular, hard trade-offs, as often imposed in modelling approaches, stem from the idea that evolutionary pressures drive organisms very close to a Pareto front, where improvements in one task come at the price of reducing efficiency in others \cite{Fisher,Shoval, ParetoSurfacesExp, ParetoExp, ParetoExp2}.
-In the case under consideration, a specific trade-off curve has been usually assumed between the ability to metabolize the two existing carbon sources (i.e. glucose and acetate).
-However, the choice of a specific trade-off curve is often the least justified element of mathematical models since ---although it is well-founded conceptually \cite{Stearns, Garland1, Garland2, Roff, Polz}--- measuring it experimentally is quite a challenging task \cite{Simms, Mole, Ebert, Novak}.
-Moreover, as extensively discussed in the literature, the assumption of a specific trade-off curve turns out to be critical since it crucially determines whether evolutionary branching occurs or not \cite{Geritz2,Mazancourt}.
-An elegant way to circumvent this conceptual difficulty within the framework of adaptive dynamics was proposed by de Mazancourt and Dieckmann \cite{Mazancourt} who developed a strategy to quantify, for any given eco-evolutionary model, the extent to which the possibility of evolutionary branching is robust as the mathematical shape of the trade-off function is changed (see below).
+Trade-offs, often encapsulated by the idea that ``you cannot be good at everything,'' are fundamental in ecological and evolutionary modeling \cite{Fisher}.
+Typically, hard trade-offs, prevalent in modeling, reflect the notion that evolutionary pressures drive organisms toward a Pareto front \cite{ParetoSurfacesExp}.
+Here, improvements in one task come with a cost to efficiency in others \cite{Shoval}.
+In our context, a specific trade-off curve has been commonly assumed between the abilities to metabolize glucose and acetate.
+However, selecting a precise trade-off curve is often the least justified aspect of mathematical models.
+While conceptually well-founded, experimental measurement of trade-offs presents significant challenges \cite{Stearns, Garland1}.
+Furthermore, as extensively debated in the literature, the choice of a specific trade-off curve is pivotal as it fundamentally dictates the occurrence or absence of evolutionary branching \cite{Geritz2,Mazancourt}.
+An elegant solution to circumvent this conceptual challenge within the adaptive dynamics framework was proposed by de Mazancourt and Dieckmann \cite{Mazancourt}.
+They devised a strategy to assess, for any given eco-evolutionary model, the robustness of the potential for evolutionary branching as the mathematical form of the trade-off function is altered (see below).